jyp9961/TR-DRL/README.md

 mv runs/{algo_name}/{env_name}_seed*/ results/{algo_name}/
 ```

-Then you can run `plot.py` to visualize the results.
+Then you can run `plot.py` and `plot_metrics.py` to visualize the results and plot the aggregated performance.
 You may search for `env_names` in `plot.py` and change them.
 ```
 python plot.py
+python plot_metrics.py
 ```
-After this command, it will show you some plots similar to those in `plots/`.
+After these commands, it will show you some plots similar to those in `plots/`.

 <p align="center">
       <img src="robosuite/plots/Old_Door_Old_Door_Close.png" alt="Door Open/Close Inward" width="30%"/>